Bartending for Beginners: The Complete Guide 2022

 Common Pitfalls to Avoid for Beginners

 New bartenders face many challenges they’ll need to overcome before feeling confident in their abilities.
-Here are some things to watch out for.
+Here are some common beginner mistakes and misconceptions you must look out for.
+If you avoid these pitfalls and focus on the fundamentals, you’ll quickly become a respected and successful bartender.

 Learning to multitask is the first lesson in bartending 101.
 You can’t let a belligerent crowd impact your ability to remember drinks and manage your workstation.
 Keep common tools and bottles within reach and learn the most popular drink orders by heart so you can make them without thinking.
 If you spill a drink, clean it up before moving to the next order.
 An organized bar is a happy bar.